Heartwarming Cabbage Curry

 On weeknights, nearly every Indian home serves a basic cabbage curry like this one, which requires mostly pantry ingredients and very little prep work.
-It goes well with roti and/or rice and dal.
+It goes well with flatbreads or rice and dal.
 The best part of this recipe is that it gets done in a few minutes.
-The dish is very simple, tasty, and healthy.
+So tasty, and quick!

 What is Cabbage Curry?

 Discover the delights of cabbage curry, a pleasantly aromatic and subtle yet flavorful concoction crafted using cabbage, peas, and a careful selection of fragrant spices.
 This humble dish channels minimalist elegance in its pairing of straightforward ingredients and rich flavors, all while being vegan, soy-free, gluten-free, and nut-free.

 Revered as a household staple, this curry serves as an ideal selection for those craving a swift, wholesome, and satisfying meal.

 Embrace the recipe that follows to unlock the secret to the quintessential cabbage curry for your instant mealtime cravings.

 Cabbage – For a curry recipe, I prefer green or savoy cabbage, but red cabbage is also an option.